Cleanup #421

 So no, we would not be "putting another half-measure in place" that creates "yet another" standard.
 We would be switching to the exact TCG standard that you want (which I am generally not opposed to at all), we would use that exact format, and we would just choose to only log one hash for one algorithm in that data structure that is designed to hold one or more hashes depending on how the writer decides to fill it out.
 Because we don't have a use case for more than one hash.
 That's all I'm talking about.

-Updated by Michał Żygowski over 1 year ago
+Updated by Michał Żygowski almost 2 years ago

 There may not be a strong need to have multiple hashes in the log entries yet.
 I have also recently spotted Intel fTPMs that can have only one PCR bank active at a time, so only discrete TPMs are capable of having multiple PCR banks active.
 Let's stick with a single hash algorithm in the entries for now.
 If needed we may add additional algorithms later indeed.